billyyoung/blog/content/posts/losing-weight.md

 **Lifting to gain muscle to look and feel good**

-* Putting on some muscle got me to like my body more, like "Oh I can look like this?"
+* Putting on some muscle got me to like my body more, like "Oh I'm kinda hot.
+I can look like this?"

 **Learning tidbits about food science, diet, satiety**

-* Understanding it's about having a calorie deficit
+* Caloric deficit is king, truly
-* Having a reference for the size of the deficit: there is an apparently not so accurate measure of 1 lb of body fat = 3,500 calories, meaning that's how many calories you need to be in deficit over time to lose 1 lb of body fat
+* Having a reference for the size of the deficit: there is a sort-of-accurate measure of 1 lb of body fat = 3,500 calories, meaning that's how many calories you need to be in deficit over time to lose 1 lb of body fat
-  * It may not be accurate but it's probably in the ballpark, and even just knowing the ballpark is useful
+  * It may not be 100% accurate but it's probably in the ballpark, and even just knowing the ballpark is useful
 * Satiety, and how eating protein makes you feel more full, for longer, than eating carbs does, and when you're hungry at midnight it's often cus your body wants more protein

 **Intermittent Fasting (IF)**